ignaciofuentes/ignaciofuentes.github.io/_posts/2014-01-20-zumo-kendo.markdown

 Microsoft recently released the [javascript SDK](http://msdn.microsoft.com/en-us/library/windowsazure/jj554207.aspx) for its BaaS, [Windows Azure Mobile Services (ZUMO)](http://www.windowsazure.com/en-us/develop/mobile/)

-On this blog post I will explain how to use this SDK in conjunction with the Kendo DataSource.
+On this blog post I will explain how you can use this SDK in conjunction with the Kendo DataSource.
 I will use a Kendo UI Grid as example, but theoretically the DataSource can be used with many different Kendo components.

 Lets start by setting up a simple Video Games Kendo Grid that supports pagination.